What Is Cash To Close?

 How Can You Pay Your Cash To Close?

-A cashier’s check is a check certified by your bank.
+A cashier’s check is certified by your bank.
 They initially use the bank’s own money to pay for your charge.
 After the lender cashes your check, the bank withdraws the money from your account.
 Cashier’s checks include security features like signatures and watermarks that make them hard to counterfeit.
-You can get a cashier’s check by visiting your local bank or credit union and requesting one.
+You can get a cashier’s check by request at your local bank or credit union.
 Most lenders prefer these over certified checks.

 A certified check tells the lender you have enough money in your account to cover the cost.
 When you request a certified check from your local bank or credit union, they’ll make sure you have all the needed funds in your account and will sign on your check.
 Finally, the bank locks the amount in your account until the lender cashes the check.

 Wire transfers allow you to electronically send money to your lender before closing.
 You can ask your bank to do a wire transfer in person, over the phone or even on the internet.
-If you aren’t able to make it to the bank in person before closing, a wire transfer is a great option.
+If you can’t make it to the bank in person before closing, a wire transfer is a great option.

 Most banks use a service called Society for Worldwide Interbank Financial Telecommunication (SWIFT) to complete wire transfers.
 Ask your mortgage lender for their SWIFT address so you know where to send your funds.
 Keep in mind that wire transfers are not immediate, and it may take a few days for your lender to receive the funds.
-Double-check the address before you send money because wire transfers are not reversible.
+And don’t forget to double-check the address before you send money, because wire transfers are not reversible.